searchgame/prompt-vault/README.md

 ## Installation

-Since this extension is not published on the Chrome Web Store, install it in developer mode:
+Since this extension is not published on the Chrome Web Store (yet), install it in developer mode:

 1. Clone or download this repository.
 2. Open Chrome and go to `chrome://extensions`.